 Israel’s Involvement

 Apart from the plants and the joint venture agreement with the Rajasthan government, Israel has been involved in every step of the interesting experiment.
-The drip irrigation technology and other water recycling techniques have ushered in the “greening of the Negev desert region”, regarded as an agricultural miracle.
+The drip irrigation technology and other water recycling techniques have ushered in the greening of the Negev desert region”, regarded as an agricultural miracle.

-Indolive one of the stakeholders in ROCL is a company which has successfully cultivated olives in southern Israel.
+Indolive one of the stakeholders in ROCL is a company that has successfully cultivated olives in southern Israel.
 Two companies from Israel, which specialize in the latest drip irrigation technology, are also part of Plastro Plasson Industries (India) Ltd, which is another stakeholder in ROCL.

 Out of an initial investment of Rs 60 million (about US$1.3 million) likely to be made on the project, the Israeli company is contributing Rs 15 million (about US$325,000), with the Agriculture Marketing Board putting in another 15 million and the remaining Rs 30 million (US$750,000) borrowed from Indian banks.